ryanwong17/brightwheel-take-home/dbt_project/README.md

 This table will contain all columns across all source staging tables.
 It utilizes the `union_relations` macro to manage differing column coverage across staging tables.
 This is also an incremental model.
 We will load new leads into Salesforce based on the file_loaded_at column.
 ## Downstream analytics layer table that provides a history of each lead `fct_leads_hist`
 This table builds off `fct_leads` and tracks the history of each lead.
-We also add in the salesforce loaded at date, based on a join to a theoretical salesforce source table that was generated through the loading of the previous table into salesforce.
+We also add in the Salesforce loaded at date, and the lead_status, based on a join to a theoretical Salesforce source table that was generated through the loading of the previous table into Salesforce.

 # ELT / ETL Notes